-When you’re playing with your ferret it can happen that it fall asleep in your bed.
+When you’re playing with your ferret, it can happen that it falls asleep in your bed.
 However, it’s recommended not to sleep with your ferret for safety reasons and to avoid getting scratched or bitten when your ferret wants to play.
-Ferrets might also poop in your bed which you want to avoid.
+Ferrets might also poop in your bed, which you want to avoid.

 Are ferrets active at night?

 When you play enough with your ferrets during the day, they will not be active at night.
 It’s possible that they will wake up and play with a toy or eat something.
 Most ferrets will be more active at dawn and dusk.
 Unless you’re active at night, your ferrets will sleep at night.